Prone Knee Bend Test

 The template asks these professionals to indicate their patient's name, medical history, feelings of radicular pain, and the date they underwent this test.

-It also contains instructions on performing the test and four checkboxes to indicate whether the test is positive or negative.
+It also contains instructions on performing the test and four checkboxes to indicate whether it is positive or negative.
 There are two positive checkboxes.
 The professional must select the one based on the location of the pain.
+There are also two negative checkboxes—one indicating no pain and one indicating pain but not in the lumbar region.

 What are the benefits of this test?